work-shop/newport-art-museum-website/wp-content/plugins/woocommerce-services/readme.txt

 10. Checking and exporting the label purchase reports

 == Changelog ==

+= 1.15.1 =
+* Fix the "Save changes" button staying disabled after failing to save the shipping method settings
+* Remove emojis from the shipping rates messages, they were causing problems at checkout on sites with a non-default MySQL charset configuration

+= 1.15.0 =
+* Several bugfixes and improvements for Automated Taxes
+* Immediately save the shipping method configuration when it's added to a shipping zone
+* Allow to bypass the address verification when purchasing a shipping label
+* Show which WordPress.com user can add a credit card for shipping label purchases
+* Tweak the list of purchased labels for an order so it's less cluttered

 = 1.14.1 =
 * Fix error when adding shipping method price adjustments